Experimental immune cell cocktail targets tough lymphoma

 Summary

 This early-phase trial tests a new treatment for people with B-cell non-Hodgkin lymphoma that has not responded to at least two prior therapies.
-Participants receive donor immune cells (NK cells) along with two antibody drugs (rituximab and tafasitamab) to help the body fight the cancer.
-The main goal is to find a safe dose and check for side effects.
-About 15 adults will take part, and the study lasts about 12 months.
+Participants receive donor immune cells (NK cells) along with two antibody drugs (rituximab and tafasitamab) and a support drug (IL-2) to help the cells work.
+The main goal is to find a safe dose and check for side effects, while also seeing if the combination can shrink tumors.
+About 15 adults will take part, and the study lasts roughly 12 months.

 Get updates